rxxciobanu/InvictusLabs/README.md

 For example, we can answer questions such as how the risk of a malicious borrower could ‘’intoxicate’’ others, via ripple effects.
 ## Methods ##
 * Copula model
-* Stand-alone model
+* Stand-alone model (also known as Borrower model)
-* Graph-based model
+* Graph-based model (also known as Borrower-to-Borrower model)

 ## Architecture (need to redo it) ##
 ![image-description](assets/Invictus_Labs_overview_arch_1.png)